tony-blake/MD-Simulation/README.md

 The molecular modeling simulations consisted of 2 models.
 The first model used a configuration of residues 22-34 of a nisin mutant where residue 29 is serine and is structurally aligned so that residues 22-34 fit into the tunnel region of the NSR molecule.
 The second model was also aligned to fit into the tunnel region of the NSR enzyme only this time residue 29 has been mutated to proline.

-# Creating the NSR-Nisin pdb file
+### Creating the NSR-Nisin pdb file

-To create a pdb file for the NSR-Nisin complex, individual files for both NSR are neeed.
+To create a pdb file for the NSR-Nisin complex, individual files for both NSR and Nisin are neeed.
 This requirement can be satified quite easily by using the R package bio3d like so

 ```{r Initial - version}